davecan/Sane/README.md

 Migrations can be stepped up and down via web interface located at [`migrate.asp`](Framework/Data/Migrations/migrate.asp). `Migration.Do` executes SQL commands.
 Migrations are processed in the order loaded.
 Recommend following a structured naming scheme as shown above for easy ordering.
 There are a few special commands, such as
 `Migration.Irreversible` that let you stop a down migration from proceeding, etc.

+The real-world project from which the framework was extracted contained approximately 3 dozen migrations, so it worked very well for versioning the DB during development.

 *Note: the migrations web interface is very basic and non-pretty*

 ### Domain Models